adamkekesi/petofi_osszefoglalas/README.md

 # Petőfi Sándor Biography

 This project is a Vue 2 web application that showcases important events from the life of Petőfi Sándor, one of the most well-known poets from Hungary.
 The project consists of a timeline and a map that visually display the various events that took place during Petőfi Sándor's lifetime.
 Additionally, the project includes school notes that provide more information about his life and work.
+This project was created as a school project, and it is published at [https://petofi-osszefoglalas.netlify.app/](https://petofi-osszefoglalas.netlify.app/).

 ## Features